TadiT7/treble_experimentations_wiki/Moto-G7-Power.md

 - Receiving (SMS and MMS)

-partially - only if `android.hardware.telephony.ims.xml` is applied to the system as instructed above
+partially - only if the ims APK is installed, but its VoLTE feature is disabled, as instructed above.

 ## Hardware